Are you considering investing in a franchise, but feeling overwhelmed by the vast array of options available?

 A Franchise Broker,

 Acting as a liaison between franchisees and franchisors, middlemen assist prospective franchise buyers.
-This includes helping them find an appropriate franchise business, negotiate the terms of the agreement with their chosen franchisor, and make payments on the purchase.
+This includes helping them find an appropriate franchise opportunity, negotiate the terms of the agreement with their chosen franchisor, and make payments on the purchase.

 However, unlike a franchise consultant who will extend support throughout the process by expanding their portfolio in line with industry developments -middlemen usually do not follow up or assist after closing the deal.